odpi/specs/ODPi-Runtime.md

 in which the HCFS FileSystem implementation class is named.
 (For an example, see [AWS S3 FileSystem implementation](https://github.com/apache/hadoop/blob/trunk/hadoop-tools/hadoop-aws/src/main/resources/META-INF/services/org.apache.hadoop.fs.FileSystem))

 There is no constraint on the naming of the AbstractFileSystem implementation class, but by convention it also SHOULD be in the package `org.apache.hadoop.fs.<hcfsname>`.
-It SHOULD NOT be named in the `META-INF/services` file.
+It MUST NOT be named in the `META-INF/services` file.

-An HCFS implementation MUST satisfy all of the API contracts outlined in the [*Hadoop FileSystem API Definition*](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/filesystem/index.html)
+An HCFS Interface MUST satisfy all of the API contracts outlined in the [*Hadoop FileSystem API Definition*](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/filesystem/index.html)

 All behavior semantics of the HDFS implementation SHOULD be imitated insofar as the file system underlying the HCFS is compatible with such behavior.
-If the HCFS is capable of providing locality information, it SHOULD support the API for telling applications such as Apache Tez and Apache Spark which TaskTracker is closest to the data (`FileSystem:getFileBlockLocations()`).
-Where HDFS-native APIs cannot be implemented, then the HCFS SHOULD return values which are compatible with the rest of the Hadoop stack.
+If the HCFS Filesystem Product is capable of providing locality information, it SHOULD support the API for telling applications such as Apache Tez and Apache Spark which TaskTracker is closest to the data (`FileSystem:getFileBlockLocations()`).
+Where HDFS-native APIs cannot be implemented, then the HCFS Interface SHOULD return values which are compatible with the rest of the Hadoop stack.
 As an example, while getBlockSize() is not a value which a blockless filesystem can actually return, a value suitable for block-partitioning algorithms should be returned, such as 256M, 512M or similar.

-Almost any file system can be interfaced to the Hadoop stack via the HCFS interface, and can therefore be used for basic I/O and mass storage, alongside HDFS.
-They are still HCFS implementations, but additional features (consistency, atomicity, and durability)
+Almost any file system can be interfaced to the Hadoop stack via the HCFS Interface, and can therefore be used for basic I/O and mass storage, alongside HDFS.
+They are still considered HCFS, but additional features (consistency, atomicity, and durability)
-MUST be provided in order for the file system to serve as primary storage replacing HDFS in its role as primary storage and working space for MapReduce, Tez, and HBase.
+MUST be provided in order for the HCFS Filesystem Product to serve as primary storage replacing HDFS in its role as primary storage and working space for MapReduce, Tez, and HBase.
 The difference is discussed in detail in the section titled [*Object Stores vs Filesystems*](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/filesystem/introduction.html#Object_Stores_vs._Filesystems)

 As explained there, the key properties of consistency, atomicity, and durability, are missing from many filesystem-like storage